 - Seth Neumann, who provided information on Wangrow decoders

 - Mark Noble, who found some broken links

 - Glen Oberhauser, who added LocoNet throttles

-providing the code for indexed CVs (ala QSI), better
+active developer, including providing the code for indexed CVs (ala QSI), better support of

 - Bob Phillips provided an MRC decoder definition

 who provided programmer fixes for the Zimo MX1 and MXULF